-of course making yoghurt takes a lot of milk. but did you know it also takes water? water for washing and cleaning the equipment that we use. that’s why we built our very own state-of-the-art water treatment plant. instead of dumping all that water down the drain, we have partnered with a nearby dairy farm that uses our treated water.
+of course making yoghurt takes a lot of milk. but did you know it also takes water? water for washing and cleaning the equipment that we use. that's why we built our very own state-of-the-art water treatment plant and use more than half of the reclaimed water on the farm.

-to make sure, we work with a third party to test and certify all our ingredients are non-GMO. while completely avoiding GMOs when feeding our cows is a difficult task, our farms always do their best. because they can't guarantee all the feed is non-GMO, we test our milk to be sure that it is 100% completely GMO free.
+while completely avoiding GMOs when feeding our cows is a difficult task, our farms always do their best but they can’t guarantee all the feed is non-GMO.

 we’re committed to the well-being of our smallest employees: the millions of honey bees that produce all the wonderfully sweet honey we use in our yoghurt. that’s why we continue to support Pollinator Partnership, the largest non-profit organization dedicated exclusively to pollinator health. together, we’re working to protect and expand honey bee habitats. helping honey bees is good for the earth—and means more deliciously good yoghurt.